 The small Christian community of Jerusalem was founded around the 1st century and it was precariously protected by the Knights Templar and the Hospitallers for many years.
 It survived for centuries largely because of the fractured disunity of the surrounding Islamic states, however those states were unified under the Turkish or Saracen Empire, especially under its greatest leader: Saladin.
 Saladin made himself Vizier of Egypt, and then Sultan of a vast Asian and North African Empire, and soon his power stretched into Syria when he took Damascus in 1774, and then Aleppo in 1183.
 In 1186, Saladin turned his gaze toward Jerusalem -he proclaimed a Holy War promising riches and eternal paradise in exchange for the martyrdom of his soldiers.
 Shortly thereafter, Saladin and his hordes cut the defending army to pieces in Jerusalem in 1187 causing shockwaves throughout Christendom.

 In the midst of Richard’s indulgences abroad, Prince John was allowed to effectively build a state within a state.
 He had gained control of the shires of Derby, Nottingham, Somerset, Dorset, Devon, and Cornwall and other lands with sheriffs responding directly to his authority alone.
-Meanwhile, amidst the brewing turmoil between loyalists of Richard and the rebels with John, the French King Philip II (“Philip Augustus”) saw an opportunity to regain his lost Angevin Empire.
+Meanwhile, amidst the brewing turmoil between loyalists of Richard and the rebels with John, the French King Philip II (“Philip Augustus”) saw an opportunity to regain his lost Angevin Empire from England.
 Regrettably, John agreed.
 France raised a rebellion on the continent and John raised a rebellion in England, but it soon failed and John was perceived as a traitor.
-This is the context in which we find Robin Hood and his merry men -loyalists to King Richard who took cover in Sherwood Forest north of Nottingham in order to defend King Richard’s kingship from John the usurper.
+This is the context in which we find Robin Hood and his merry men -loyalists to King Richard who took cover in Sherwood Forest north of Nottingham in order to defend the true King Richard from John the usurper.

 Richard is buried at the Abbey Fontevraud in France alongside his father and mother (Henry II and Eleanor).